JakasaurusRex/GodotWorkshop/README.md

 var score : int

-# Called when the node enters the scene tree for the first time.
+# This is called when the game starts!
 func _ready() -> void:
 	screen_size = get_window().size
 	newgame()

+# our new game functon! here we are gonna set up a bunch of the initial values for all of our objects
 func newgame():
 	dino.position = DINO_START_POS
 	camera.position = CAM_START_POS

+	# zeroing out the velocities for the moving objects!
 	dino.velocity = Vector2i(0,0)
 	ground.position = Vector2i(0,0)